-Other topics I have not discussed but are plausible to pursue for finite topologies on shapes, are the constructions of \emph{product topologies}, \emph{homeomorphisms}, \emph{neighborhood systems} and \emph{metrizability}.
-The definition of a continuous mapping in \emph{Section 6.2} can be used to obtain a working notion of a homeomorphism between two shapes.
-Then one could ask questions of the sort: Are a square and a triangle, as shapes in algebra $U_1$, always homeomorphic to each other?
+Other topics I have not discussed but that are plausible to pursue for finite topologies on shapes, are the constructions of \emph{product topologies}, \emph{homeomorphisms}, \emph{neighborhood systems}, and \emph{metrizability}.
+The definition of a continuous mapping in \emph{Section 6.2} can be used to obtain a notion of homeomorphism between two shapes.
+Then one could ask questions of the sort: Are a square and a triangle, as shapes in algebra $U_1$, homeomorphic to each other?
 How about a square and a circle?
-The concept of a \lq neighborhood system\rq\;can be formulated through \emph{topological filters}.
 With respect to metrizability, under what conditions are finite topologies for shapes in algebras $U_i$ metrizable?
-Is there something meaningful to say about the relationship between metrizable topologies for shapes and the classical metric spaces we find in general topology?
-In light of a point-free framework for topology on shapes, one could also ask what happens with the classical concept of convexity, which is normally understood in point-set theoretical terms.
+Is there something meaningful to say about the relationship between metrizable topologies for shapes and the classical metric spaces in general topology?
+In light of a point-free framework for topology, one could also ask what happens with the classical concept of convexity, which is normally understood in point-set theoretical terms.

-It would be also interesting to see if (and what) extensions are required to the material developed in this paper in order to accommodate topology on \emph{shapes made with weights} (e.g. colors, thicknesses, and so on) or shapes made with basic elements from \emph{composite algebras}.
+It would be also interesting to see what extensions are required to the material developed in this paper in order to accommodate topology on shapes equipped with weights (e.g., colors, thicknesses, and so on) or shapes made with basic elements from composite algebras.
 For example, how would a topology be defined when a shape is made up of both points and lines or both lines and planes?
-Last, it is also worth exploring infinite topologies for shapes in algebras $U_i$ where $i > 0$, to see what topological constructions of this paper transfer \lq smoothly\rq\;in the infinite case.
+Last, it is worth exploring infinite topologies for shapes in algebras $U_i$, for $i > 0$, to see what topological constructions of this paper transfer smoothly in the infinite case.